Some very difficult lessons were learned by

 patterns worn by individual soldiers top to bottom

-seems to be a rare occurrence.
+seems to be a less or uncommon.

 patterns among groups of soldiers photographed